Skip to content

 Scenario 3: Physical Exhaustion vs Mental Fatigue

 Identify which one you have.
 If your body is tired, sleep.
 If your soul is tired, seek beauty.
-Read something that reminds you that you are the master of your fate.
-Personal agency is the strongest antidote to feeling drained.
+Read something that reminds you you are the master of your fate.
+Personal agency is the strongest antidote to feeling permanently drained.

 Interesting Connections: The Etymology of Weariness